New Covenant (politics)

-A New Covenant was a political slogan used by U.S. President Bill Clinton to describe his political philosophy and agenda.
-The term was used sporadically during the 1992 campaign and Clinton's terms in office to describe a "new social compact" between the United States Government and its citizens.
+A New Covenant was a political slogan used by United States president Bill Clinton to describe his political philosophy and agenda.
+The term was used sporadically during the 1992 United States presidential election campaign and Clinton's terms in office to describe a "new social compact" between the United States government and its citizens.
 In speech to the Democratic Leadership Council in May 1991, Clinton used the slogan "New Choice".
 He started publicly using the phrase "New Covenant" when he announced his candidacy for the Democratic Party's nomination on October 3, 1991.
 The phrase has been attributed to Clinton advisor William Galston.

+1991 speech to the Democratic Leadership Council

+In May 1991, the then-Governor Clinton outlined to the Democratic Leadership Council his New Democrats proposals through the slogan "New Choice".
+In his speech, Clinton stated: "Our New Choice plainly rejects the old categories and false alternatives they impose ...
+Liberal or conservative—the truth is, it's both, and it's different."
+The New Choice's wording of what came to be known as the "New Choice Resolutions", reflected past Democratic slogan like the New Deal and the New Frontier, and was hard fought (in regards to the name) between Clinton, Sam Nunn, and others.

+The New Choice eventually evolved in the New Covenant, a centrist approach that rejected "the brain-dead policies in both parties", as Clinton had put it, and argued that both Democrat and Republican were old labels and without meaning like liberal and conservative.
+During the 1992 United States presidential election campaign, Clinton said: "The choice we offer is not conservative or liberal, in many ways it is not even Republican or Democratic ...
+It is different.
+It is new ...
+I call it a New Covenant."